pagkly/Zed/Investopedia4/What Is a Luxury Tax.md

 ### The Economic Theory of Luxury Taxes

-In economics, luxury goods are referred to as [[Veblen goods]](https://www.investopedia.com/terms/v/veblen-good.asp) in honor of Thorstein Veblen, who famously described the concept of conspicuous consumption.
+In [[Economics|economics]], luxury goods are referred to as [[Veblen goods]](https://www.investopedia.com/terms/v/veblen-good.asp) in honor of Thorstein Veblen, who famously described the concept of conspicuous consumption.
 That defines them as goods for which demand increases as price increases.
 The more a thing costs, the more coveted it becomes.

 Since taxes increase the price of a good, the effect of luxury taxes should be increased demand for goods that are defined as luxuries.
 In practice, however, luxury goods have a high [[income elasticity of demand]](https://www.investopedia.com/terms/i/incomeelasticityofdemand.asp) by definition.
-Both the income effect and the [[substitution effect]](https://www.investopedia.com/terms/s/substitution-effect.asp) will decrease demand sharply as the tax rises.
+Both the income effect and the [[substitution effect]](https://www.investopedia.com/terms/s/substitution-effect.asp) [[Will|will]] decrease demand sharply as the tax rises.

-Plainly put, some people who yearn to own a yacht will decide that a canoe will do.
+Plainly put, some people who yearn to own a yacht [[Will|will]] decide that a canoe will do.